Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): Enhance layer stack usability: add a context menu to delete a layer, allow drag'n'drop reorganization.
 - MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer (it can be a small icon next to the eye icon)
 - MISSING FEATURE (Alban): Enhance the part list export in HTML with some javascript for making the image optionnal.
-- MISSING FEATURE (Alban): Enhance the part list export in HTML to export the group set only one time.
 - MISSING FEATURE (Alban): Support mouse wheel in the library and layer panels.
 - MISSING FEATURE #6 (Alban): Autosave.
 - MISSING FEATURE #7 (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
 - MISSING FEATURE #10 (Alban): Compatibility with TrackDraw?
 - MISSING FEATURE #11 (FreeBee): Mirroring selected (just like rotating) -> almost impossible to do
 - MISSING FEATURE (Alban): The selection should be an undoable action
-- MISSING FEATURE (Alban): Add a hourglass cursor when loading the images of one panel for the part library (mainly for Mono which is slow)
 - MISSING FEATURE (Alban): Add some preference to edit the 2 Hull color (brick and other), and maybe also Hull line thickness
 - MISSING FEATURE (Alban): Add some preference to edit the Watermark property (font, text color, background color and transparency, content displayed, which corner)
 - BUG (Alban): In the export window you can specify a selection rectangle null by setting a bottom < top